gwoo/hap/README.md

 ### sections
  - `host`: Holds the configuration for a machine
    - `addr`: the host:port of the remote machine
+   - `dir`: base directory on the remote machine
    - `username`: the name of the user to login and run commands
    - `password`: password for ssh password based authentication
    - `identity`: path to ssh private key for key based authentication